 Nasi Goreng.
 Like most of its neighbors, Indonesia's main staple is rice - served either plain or fried with spices.
 No traveler can pass through Indonesia without eating their weight in nasi goreng, Indonesia's tasty version of fried rice.
 This popular, low-cost dish is eaten by Indonesians regularly for dinner and sometimes even breakfast.
 Garlic, shallot, tamarind, and chili lend nasi goreng its delicious flavor.

 Gado-Gado.
 A great choice for vegetarians, gado-gado actually means "hodgepodge".
 Gado-gado usually consists of stir-fried vegetables coated with a thick peanut sauce for protein.

 Satay.
-Satay, skewered meat grilled over glowing charcoal, is one of the most common smells encountered while walking the streets in Indonesia.
-Commonly made from chicken, beef, goat, pork, or anything else that can be grilled on a stick, satay can serve as a quick snack or a main meal depending on the quantity of small skewers purchased.
+Skewered meat grilled over glowing charcoal, Satay is one of the most common smells encountered while walking the streets in Indonesia.
+Commonly made from chicken, beef, goat, pork, or anything else that can be grilled on a stick, satay can serve as a quick snack or a main meal depending on the number of small skewers purchased.
 Satay is usually served with peanut sauce or sambal.